Vattenfall Clashindarroch Wind Farm Community Fund

 How are decisions made?

 The Panel can have up to twelve members.
-Two representatives are appointed by Cabrach Community Association and each of the community councils for Huntly, Strathbogie and Tap o’Noth; four further members, one from each area, are appointed through an open and transparent process.
+Cabrach Community Association appoints two representatives and each of the community councils for Huntly, Strathbogie and Tap o’Noth; four further members, one from each area, are appointed through an open and transparent process.
 Opportunities to become one of these Panel members are openly advertised, both locally and on this website.

 Current Panel members are: